jessetane/splicer/readme.md

 A TCP proxy with useful TLS and HTTP features suitable for vhosting and load balancing.

 ## Why
 I can never get nginx to do what I want.
-Also wanted easy [ACME](https://github.com/ietf-wg-acme/acme/) integration, pre & post rules for HTTP (in plain JavaScript!) and websockets that just work by default.
+Also wanted easy [ACME](https://github.com/ietf-wg-acme/acme/) integration, pre & post rules for HTTP (in plain JavaScript!) and websockets that just work.

 ## How
 node.js' built in TCP, TLS and HTTP servers.